 Enjoying Kuala Lumpur With Kids

-Kuala Lumpur was our first destination when we set off on our 8-year round the world travel adventure with young kids.
+Kuala Lumpur was our first destination when we set off on our 7-year round-the-world travel adventure with young kids in 2013.
 They were just 6 and 8 years old back then.
 We’ve been back many times since and this city is honestly one of our favourites in the world.
-We were there in 2019 and we’re back again in 2020 with tweens and teens.
+We were there in 2019, 2020, and we’re back again in 2025 with older kids.
 Each time we search for new things to see and do in Kuala Lumpur, as a family.
-This post represents 8 years of research in KL with kids of all ages.
+This post represents years of research in KL with kids of all ages.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!